ribbit56/ThemeColors/README.md

 2. Upload an image using the file input
 3. Click "Analyze Colors" to extract the most common colors
 4. Select a color to use as the base for your theme
+5. Choose a color harmony type (Complementary, Analogous, Triadic, etc.)
-5. Customize individual theme colors as needed
+6. Customize individual theme colors as needed
-6. View the dashboard preview to see how your colors work together
+7. View the dashboard preview to see how your colors work together
-7. Export your theme in your preferred format
+8. Export your theme in your preferred format

 ## Technical Details